-The centrality of the gospel is not based on what we do for Christ, but what He did for us.
-He has provided a way for sinners to be pardoned instead of punished.
+The word “gospel” simply means “good news,” but we must understand that the gospel of Jesus Christ is not just good news, it is the good news.
+While we are all sinners (those who have failed to live up to God’s perfect standard), Jesus has provided a way for sinners to be pardoned instead of punished.
 Through Christ’s death and resurrection, we can have a relationship with God that transforms our lives forever when we place our trust in Jesus alone.

-John 3:16 offers a simple outline of the three things God wants us to know: His love, His gift, and His offer of salvation.
+John 3:16 offers a simple outline of the gospel by showing us three things God wants us to know: His love, His gift, and His offer of salvation.

 “For God so loved the world…”